lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ### The Transformer

-The Transformer is not formally part of VIPER.
-Because of the number of events that a UseCase ends up having to process, I have found it useful to create one Transformer for each event that changes the state of the system.
+The Transformer is not formally part of VIPER, but because of the number of events that a UseCase ends up having to process, I have found it useful to create one Transformer for each event that changes the state of the system.

-Most of the time a Transformer would simply be a method of the UseCase. i convert the method to a method-object.
-That is, I initialize the Transformer with the required EntityManagers obtained from the EntityGateway and any data required from previously run UseCases.
+Most of the time a Transformer would simply be a method of the UseCase.
+I convert the method to a method-object.
+The Transformer usually consists of just a constructor and a method called `transform` .
+In the UseCase, I initialize the constructor with the required EntityManagers obtained from the EntityGateway and any data required from previously run UseCases.

-I pass the event parameters from UseCase to the Transformer along with the reference to the Presenter (for output) to a transform method.
+I pass the event parameters from UseCase to the `transform` method along with the reference to the Presenter (for output).

 You will see that this setup makes is very easy to test the Transformer.
 It separates the UseCase's responsibilities from one another, making it very easy to understand the code.

+There are occasions when a Transformer has more than one method.
+An example of this is when the use case supports data collection from multiple fields.
+The events would deliver individual data items to the UseCase, for validation and temporary storage.
+A final event would then save the changes.

-### The Presenter as UseCase Output
+### The Presenter as UseCaseOutput

-The Presenter's second responsibility is to process the data received via InteractorOutput or RouterOutput protocols.
-In the case of the InteractorOutput, it is converted to a format that is most convenient for display by the ViewController or is passed unconverted to the Router.
-In the case of the RouterOutput, it is converted and passed to the ViewController or passed directly to the Interactor.
+**TODO: Fix me:** The Presenter's second responsibility is to process the data received via UseCaseOutput.
+The Presentor decides whether to send the data on to the PresentorOutput or to the RouterOutput.

+When sending data on to the PresenterOutput, it is converted to a format that is most convenient for display by the ViewController.
+When sending data on to the RouterOut, it is passed unconverted.

-Data passed as output is called a ViewModel.
+Data that is passed to PresentorOutput is called a ViewModel.
 In the case of repeating data the Presenter hold the viewModel structures and delivers them via an index method call.

+I find that it is a good practice to create one output protocol for each event.
+As the number of use cases that a scene supports grows large, the number of methods  on a single output protocol becomes unwieldy, as it is really hard to tell which methods are used by what events.
+This works out really nicely when you place the implementation of each output protocol in it's own extension.

+###

 ### The ViewController as Presenter Output